Runlane

 Maintenance wakeups

-Retry and release both rely on maintenance after the run is waiting.
-When a retrying or released run's runAt is due, tick() appends run.delivery_requested and storage creates the matching outbox row.
-Transport publishes the wakeup, and a worker or delivered-wakeup handler executes the next attempt.
+Retry and time-based release rely on maintenance after the run is waiting.
+When a retrying or time-released run's runAt is due, tick() appends run.delivery_requested.
+Transport-delivery lanes also request a matching outbox row for publication; storage-polling lanes keep the delivery intent in run state for polling workers.
+A worker or delivered-wakeup handler executes the next attempt.

 tick() does not run user task code.
-It only materializes schedules, finalizes abandoned cancellations, requests delivery for due waiting or expired-lease runs, and flushes due outbox rows.
+It only materializes schedules, finalizes abandoned cancellations and timed-out attempts, requests delivery for due waiting or expired-lease runs, and flushes due outbox rows.
 For bounded queues, maintenance first reserves queue capacity through the dispatch path before appending the delivery request.

 Why the distinction matters